Business People Conference Table Man Presenting

 Angel investor Julia DeWahl has created her own process for evaluating deals.

-DeWahl asks herself the following 6 questions:
+DeWahl asks herself these 6 questions:

 1. Why is this the team to build a winning company in this space?